Box office and Venue: Monday to Friday, 9am-3pm

 All hirers should be conversant with this documentation.

 4 First Aid Officers

-5.1 All Hirers, their staff, volunteers and contractors must be inducted into PRACC’s Safety culture through the induction form prior to commencing work.
-If preferred for PRACC staff to induct on-site, an appropriate induction time and location should be made with PRACC Event Planner.
+5.1 Hirers, their staff, volunteers and contractors must be inducted into PRACC’s Safety culture through prior to commencing work.
+PRACC can induct a nominated individual whom may act as and take responsibility as instructor for all other stakeholders.
+If preferred for PRACC staff to induct on-site, an appropriate induction time should be made with PRACC.

 6 Toolbox Meetings